CJOlsen/tiling-todo/README.md

 ## Program state

-This program is not yet finished.
+Alpha.
+This program is not yet finished and includes bugs.
 The main functionality is there but behind the scenes a decent amount of code needs to be moved from the View to the Controller and the test suite needs to be finished.

-As it is it isn't in compliance with MVC or TDD standards.
+## To use:

+Two options:

+Clone the repository and use "lein run" from within the project tree.
+Requires Leiningen.

+or

+Copy target/tiling-todo-0.1.0-alpha-standalone.jar to your local machine, make sure it's in a folder with a "lists/" folder for storage and use "java -jar tiling-todo-0.1.0-alpha-standalone.jar" This option requires Java and has only been lightly tested.

 ## License